Microwave Fried Eggs

 Instructions

-• Carefully crack both eggs onto the oiled dish.
-Make sure the yolks remain intact.
+• Carefully crack the eggs onto the plate, keeping the yolks intact.

 • Use a toothpick to gently poke a small hole in each yolk.
-This helps the eggs cook evenly without scrambling them.
+This helps prevent the yolks from bursting while they cook.

-• Heat the eggs in the microwave for 1 minute on high.
+• Let the eggs rest in the microwave for 1 minute before checking for doneness.

 Notes